GiellaLT

 You need to preprocess the corpus so that you get one sentence on each line.
 With hfst-tokenise in place you do this as follows:

 The corpustext used as input will vary from language to language.
 Be careful not to include texts used in goldcorpus markup.
 The texts to use here are documented on the grammarchecker documentation page for the language in question.
-We assume you stand in lang-smn and have your test corpus in misc/corpustext.txt (exchange smn with your own language):
+We assume you stand in lang-smn/misc and have your test corpus in a file corpustext.txt (exchange smn with your own language, note that the xxx.zcheck uses 2-letter codes if available, thus sme but se, gle but ga)):

 ## in lang-smn, exchange smn with your code below.